 Historic Sites of Manitoba: Tobacco Creek School No. 808 (RM of Thompson)

 The Tobacco Creek School District was organized in March 1894 and a one-room schoolhouse was constructed at NE29-5-5 west of the Principal Meridian, in the Rural Municipality of Thompson.
 In 1927, the school was moved to a two-acre site south of Tobacco Creek, the old building was sold at auction and a new structure was constructed.
 This building was destroyed by fire on 25 December 1952.
 A local residence was moved to the site as a temporary school while a replacement was built.
 It opened in 1953.
-Student enrollment dwindled through the 1950s and the school closed permanently in 1959.
-The building was moved to Carman where it was converted into the Jehovah Witness Hall.
+Student enrollment dwindled through the 1950s and the school closed permanently in June 1959, after which students were bused to Rosebank School.
+The building was moved to Carman where it was converted into the Jehovah's Witness Hall.
 The district was dissolved in 1961.
 In June 1985, a monument was unveiled at the former school site.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.